rankoliang/chess/README.md

 ### Prerequisites
 In order to run this project, you need to have ruby installed.
 I recommend using [rbenv](https://github.com/rbenv/rbenv).

-This project has been tested on ruby versions 2.5.1, 2.6.6 and 2.7.1.
+This branch of the project has been tested only on ruby version 2.7.1.

 You will also need to install bundler with
 ```bash